paulscherrerinstitute/wica-http/README.md

 Returns <streamId> a unique reference string that can be used when getting the stream (see below).
 ```

-The event stream which is returned a sequence of HTML5-compliant Server-Sent-Event (SSE)
-messages.
-The following

 Example Request:
 ```